TrashMob-eco/TrashMob/TrashMob/WebsiteUserStories.md

 		1. Date
 		1. Start Time
 		1. Expected Duration in Hours + Minutes
+			1. Duration cannot be longer than 10 hours
 		1. Whether or not the event is Public/Private
+			1. If an event is public, the date must be in the future
+			1. If an event is private, the date can be in the past
 	1. An event has the following optional fields:
 		1. Services
 		1. Maximum Participants
 		1. Minimum Age
 		1. Associated Litter Report(s)
 		1. Hauling Partner
+			1. There can be only 1 hauling partner per event
 		1. Other services partners
-		1. Map of Litter Reports
+		1. Map of Litter Reports associated with the event
 1. As an event lead, I want to be able to create and event based on a selected litter report with the details pre-populated.
 	1. Details should include:
 		1. Event Name = Litter Report Name